AlaaKH123/Pipline-DevSecOps/README.md

          - targets: ['<your-jenkins-ip>:<your-jenkins-port>']
    ```

-   Make sure to replace `<your-jenkins-ip>` and `<your-jenkins-port>` with the appropriate values for your Jenkins setup.
+   We make sure to replace `<your-jenkins-ip>` and `<your-jenkins-port>` with the appropriate values for our Jenkins setup.

-   Check the validity of the configuration file:
+   We check the validity of the configuration file:

    ```bash
    promtool check config /etc/prometheus/prometheus.yml